Why there's no stigma in not going with the big banks for your mortgageBy: Jessica Mach on May 16, 2023

 Zlatkin says OSFI subjects all federally regulated lenders to the same set of rules, whether they’re part of the Big Six or not.
-For example, before any of these lenders can issue a conventional, or uninsured, mortgage, they need to stress test the client either at, or above, the minimum qualifying rate set by the agency.
-They are also required to have mechanisms in place to detect, prevent, and report suspected or confirmed fraud or misrepresentation to mortgage insurers.
+For example, before any of these lenders can issue a conventional, or uninsured mortgage, the client still needs to pass the mortgage stress test at — or above — the minimum qualifying rate set by the agency.

-As for suspicions that smaller lenders are more likely to fold than the big banks, Zlatkin says even if that theory does pan out, the business change isn’t likely to impact consumers.
+As for apprehensions that smaller lenders are at bigger risk of folding than big banks, Zlatkin says in the case of a company closure, consumers aren’t likely to be impacted.
 If a lender is “no longer going to be practising, another lending institution would buy them out and acquire all of their debt,” she says.

-Zlatkin cites her own experience with such a change.
+Zlatkin cites her own experience with this.
 In 2019, she had a mortgage with Street Capital when it was suddenly acquired by another company, RFA Capital.
 Zlatkin says she received an email informing her that her mortgage was now with RFA Capital, but the transition was otherwise seamless and didn’t require her to make any changes in how she approached her payments.

 The right way to borrow from “B” lenders